mtszkw/kubeflow-deploy/README.md

 Mentioned in [Kubeflow (is not) for Dummies](https://mtszkw.substack.com/p/kubeflow-is-not-for-dummies) blog post.

+_Note 02.06.2021: these are instructions for deploying Kubeflow 1.2 (still using kfctl instead of kustomize)_

 ### [AWS EKS + CloudShell](aws-cloudshell/)

 Deploying Kubeflow using AWS CloudShell and eksctl, no need to configure aws-cli.
 Poor reproducibility.